project-a/facebook-ads-performance-downloader/README.md

     See [Insights Fields](https://developers.facebook.com/docs/marketing-api/insights/fields) for a documentation of the fields.

 2. **Account Structure** information.
-This file is always overwritten by the script:
+This sqlite3 database containes one table `account_structure` which is always upserted by the script:

-        data/facebook-account-structure_v1.csv.gz
+        data/facebook-account-structure_v1.sqlite3

-    Each line contains one ad together with its ad group, campaign and account:
+    Each rows contains one ad together with its ad group, campaign and account:

         ad_id         | 1234567890
         ad_name       | Foo